remix-austin/remixaustin-com/blog/README.md

 `npm run dev`.
 Then make a `.mdx` file under `/blog/posts`.
 Please use either dash case or camel case in the name of your `.mdx` file, since the name will be used to make the URL slug.

-Your post MUST have these front matter fields in order to appear in the `/blog` route of the Remix app.
+Your post MUST have these front matter fields in order to appear in the `blog.tsx` route of the Remix app.

 - `title: string`